Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: The effects of the HO basis truncation on the calculated nuclear properties

 \subsection{Nuclear response: RTBA}

 As mentioned above, RRPA is not complete but rather a basic response theory; however, it is used as a major building block for extended approaches, which include correlations beyond RRPA.
 The approximations beyond RRPA use the RRPA solutions, which are interpreted as basis vibrational states (phonons) to form complex configurations beyond the particle-hole ones.
-These approaches constitute more realistic descriptions of the nuclear response, and therefore, it is interesting to see how the effects of adding the continuum single-particle states into the basis propagate to complex configurations.
+These approaches constitute more realistic descriptions of the nuclear response, and therefore, it is interesting to see how the effects of the modification of the continuum single-particle states caused by the increase of the size of the basis propagate to complex configurations.

 RTBA calculations with two values of the smearing parameter, $\Delta$ = 50 keV and $\Delta$ = 500 keV, are presented in Figs. \ref{RTBA-48Ca}, \ref{RTBA-78Ni}, and \ref{RTBA-132Sn} for the isoscalar monopole, isovector dipole, and isoscalar quadrupole resonances in $^{48}$Ca, $^{78}$Ni, and $^{132}$Sn, respectively.
 We compare the strength functions obtained with $N_F = 20$ and $N_F = 50$ fermionic harmonic oscillator shells, particularly to reveal the influence of the HO basis size associated with the continuum influence on gross and fine features of the nuclear resonances calculated beyond RRPA.